Maurice Jones-Drew: 2008 season

-Three Jaguars offensive linemen were injured by week one of the 2008 season and Jones-Drew was not as explosive as he was in 2007.
-His first 100-yard rushing game of the season came against the Indianapolis, where the Jaguars won by a score of 23-21 on a last second field goal by kicker Josh Scobee.
-Teammate Fred Taylor also compiled over 100 yards in the game.
-Another good performance came in week 10 against the struggling Detroit Lions, where Jones-Drew posted three touchdowns, all in the first half.
-On Thursday Night Football in week 16, Jones-Drew was given the opportunity to carry the load with Fred Taylor on injured reserve.
-The ball was handed to Jones-Drew 20 times and with that he gained 91 yards for a 4.6 yards per carry average.
-He also caught the ball 7 times for 71 yards.
+Three Jaguars offensive linemen were injured in the 2008 season and Jones-Drew was not as explosive as he was in 2007.
+His first 100-yard rushing game of the season came against the Indianapolis Colts, where the Jaguars won by a score of 23–21 on a last second field goal by kicker Josh Scobee in Week 3.
+In Week 6 against the Denver Broncos, he totaled 22 carries for 125 rushing yards and two rushing touchdowns in the 24–17 victory.
+In Week 10 against the struggling Detroit Lions, where Jones-Drew posted three touchdowns, all in the first half.
+In Week 12, against the Minnesota Vikings, he had nine receptions for 113 receiving yards.
+In Week 16, Jones-Drew was given the opportunity to carry the load with Fred Taylor on injured reserve.
+He totaled 162 scrimmage yards in a 31–24 loss to the Colts.

 In the 2008 season, Jones-Drew gained 824 yards on 197 attempts, posting a 4.2 yard per carry average.
 He gained 12 touchdowns on the ground.
 Jones-Drew was used more in the passing game than his previous seasons and he managed 525 yards on 62 receptions.

 2009 season

 Following the departure of Taylor, Jones-Drew became the unquestioned starting running back.
 Jones-Drew had a record-breaking season in 2009 for the Jaguars.
-In a 13-30 loss in Tennessee during Week 8, Jones-Drew rushed for 177 yards and two touchdowns on only eight carries, one for 80 yards and another for 79 yards.
+In Week 3 against the Houston Texans, he had 23 carries for 119 rushing yards and three rushing touchdowns in the 31–24 victory.
+He earned AFC Offensive Player of the Week for Week 3.
+In Week 6, against the St. Louis Rams, he had 178 scrimmage yards and three rushing touchdowns in the 23–20 victory.
+In a 13–30 loss to the Tennessee Titans during Week 8, Jones-Drew rushed for 177 yards and two touchdowns on only eight carries, one for 80 yards and another for 79 yards.
 This performance tied Hall of Famer Barry Sanders' record of rushing for two touchdowns in a single game of 75 yards or more, which was set by Sanders in a Week 7 game against the Tampa Bay Buccaneers in 1997.
 Jones-Drew became the third player to share the record, as San Francisco 49ers running back Frank Gore, also tied Sanders' record in a Week 2 game against the Seattle Seahawks during the same season.
+In Week 15, he had 140 scrimmage yards, one rushing touchdown, and one receiving touchdown in the 35–31 loss to the Indianapolis Colts.

-At season's end Jones-Drew compiled an impressive stat line.
-He rushed for 1,391 yards on 312 attempts, a 4.5 yards per carry average, and 15 touchdowns.
+Overall, Jones-Drew rushed for 1,391 yards on 312 attempts, a 4.5 yards per carry average, and 15 touchdowns.
 He was also one of the big components in the Jaguars passing attack, as he had 53 receptions for 374 yards and a touchdown.
 In an article by Thomas George, Jones-Drew had been recognized as the most versatile offensive player in the NFL.

 Jones-Drew was selected to the Pro Bowl.